 Things to Do in Avellanas

 Besides surfing and enjoying the beach there isn’t too much to do at Avellanas itself.
-However, a really fun thing to that’s in the area is visit the goat farm, Rancho Avellanas.
+However, a really fun thing to in the area is visit the goat farm, Rancho Avellanas.
 Play with over 100 cute goats, try goat milk, cheese, yogurt and learn about Costa Rican farming life.
-Excellent for families!
+Excellent for families.

 Don’t forget to visit La Esquina in Playa Avellanas.
 They have clothing stores, yoga, shops and a Friday night market.